snouhaud/AzureRunMe/README.md

 * $roleroot$" expands to the role root directory
 * $clouddrive$" expands to the directory where the clouddrive is mounted
 * $approot$ expands to $roleroot$\approot
+* $version$ expands to the AzureRunMe version e.g. 1.0.0 .17

 Advanced Tracing
 ----------------